webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

-where WindowView is like next:
+where *WindowView* is a view class like the following:

 ```js
 class WindowView extends JetView{